-One thing to keep in mind is how big the bananas are as some recipes will reference the size, as in "2 small bananas," for example.
+One thing to keep in mind is how big the bananas are as some recipes will reference the size, as in "two small bananas," for example.
 Small bananas are approximately 6 to 6 7/8 inches long, medium bananas are roughly 7 to 7 7/8 inches long, and large bananas are approximately 8 to 9 inches long.

-Converting Pounds of Bananas
+Converting Pounds to Quantities

 - 1 pound bananas = 3 medium bananas